kuanb/kuanb.github.io/_posts/2026-01-01-geo-partition-realtime.md

 ## **Why this works in practice**

-This approach succeeds because it aligns with real operational constraints:

-* You don’t fight entropy — you respond to it

-* You size for *current* reality, not historical worst cases

-* You keep geo complexity isolated to one stage

-* You trade a bit of redeploy churn for massive compute savings
+This works because it matches how the system behaves in reality.
+Instead of predicting a stable future, it responds to current conditions, sizes capacity to what’s actually happening, and keeps geographic complexity confined to a single stage.
+The cost is a bit of redeploy churn, but the payoff is far less wasted compute.

 Most importantly, it accepts that geo load balancing is not a one-time design problem.
 It’s a continuous control problem.